Kerala gold smuggling case: Purported voice clip of prime accused alleges pressure tactic by ED

 In the clip released by online Malayalam news portal The Cue, a woman’s voice – allegedly that of Suresh – suggests that the Enforcement Directorate put pressure on her to give a statement against Kerala Chief Minister Pinarayi Vijayan.
 The recording of a phone conversation between Suresh and an anonymous person first surfaced on Wednesday.
 Suresh is currently lodged at the Attakulangara Women’s Jail in Thiruvananthapuram.

 The recording suggests that the ED invited Suresh to turn an approver in the case, in lieu of deposing against Vijayan and his former Principal Secretary M Sivasankar.
-It is further alleged that the Enforcement Directorate did not allow Suresh to read her statement and its agents asked her to sign what they had written down after questioning.
+It is further alleged that the Enforcement Directorate did not allow Suresh to read her statement, and its agents asked her to sign what they had written down after questioning.

 Sivasankar was arrested last month by the Enforcement Directorate in relation with the case and has been in custody since.
 In a court filing, Sivasankar had said that he was arrested because he refused to implicate Vijayan in the case, as asked by the investigation agency, according to The Hindu.

-Following the release of the clip, Director General of Police (Prisons) Rishiraj Singh said that the cyber police have been asked to examine the authenticity of the clip, reported The Indian Express.
+After the audio clip was released, Director General of Police (Prisons) Rishiraj Singh said that the cyber police have been asked to examine the authenticity of the clip, reported The Indian Express.
 Deputy Inspector General (Prisons) Ajaya Kumar, who met Suresh, said the voice was prima facie identified as Suresh’s, but it was not recorded from the jail.
 Kumar said Suresh did not know who recorded it.

 Meanwhile, a special court dealing with economic offences had on Tuesday extended the judicial custody of Suresh and another accused Sandeep Nair till December 1, reported The News Minute.
 Both the accused are in preventive detention under the Conservation of Foreign Exchange and Prevention of Smuggling Activities.